rozeraf/autowebhook/EXAMPLES.md

 # AutoWebhook Usage Examples

-Here you will find several examples demonstrating how to use the `AutoWebhook` library with its new multi-tunnel capabilities.
+Here you will find several examples demonstrating how to use the `AutoWebhook` library with its multi-tunnel capabilities.

 ## Example 1: Basic Usage (Single Tunnel)